Complete partial order: Characterizations

-An ordered set is a dcpo if and only if every non-empty chain has a supremum.
+(Markowsky's theorem) An ordered set is a dcpo if and only if it is chain complete; i.e., every non-empty chain has a supremum.

 As a corollary, an ordered set is a pointed dcpo if and only if every (possibly empty) chain has a supremum, i.e., if and only if it is chain-complete.
 Proofs rely on the axiom of choice.

 Alternatively, an ordered set $P$ is a pointed dcpo if and only if every order-preserving self-map of $P$ has a least fixpoint.

 Continuous functions and fixed-points

 A function f between two dcpos P and Q is called (Scott) continuous if it maps directed sets to directed sets while preserving their suprema: